psychemedia/storytelling-notes/hunting_of_the_snark.md

 *The Beaver had been trying to keep count, but somehow fumbled its numbers at the last repetition, and decided it would have to try to start over again.*

-*"Two plus one is, oh, why is it so difficult", sobbed the Beaver, and the Butcher took pity on them.
+*"Two plus one is, oh, why is it so difficult", sobbed the Beaver, and the Butcher took pity on it.
 "Calm down, just calm down.
 We can work it out," he said.
 "Now, get some paper, and a pen, and we'll work it through."
-So the Beaver found some paper, and pen, and as the wild creatures watched, the Butcher began.*
+And so the Beaver found some paper, and pen, and as the wild creatures watched, the Butcher began.*

 *"Three is the number we're interested in, right?
-So, start with that, then add seven, and ten.
-Multiply it out by a thousand diminished by eight, and then divide through by nine hundred and ninety two.
+So, let's start with that; then add seven; and ten.
+Multiply out by a thousand diminished by eight; and then divide through by nine hundred and ninety two.
 If you then subtract seventeen, then we get to the nuimber we want: three.
 Exactly.
 And perfectly true."*

-*I'd happily explain it", he said, "While I have it so clear in my head, if I had the time, and you if had the brain.
-But, while I'm on a such a role, how about a Natural History lesson?" and at that point he started to explain about the life of the Jubjub bird.
-He would gladly have talked on the subject for hours, but eventually felt the lesson should end, and then tha ked the EBaver, for being his friend.
-The Beaver replied in kind, and said it had never learned so much in it's whole life as it had just learned then. and from that day to this the Butcher and the Beaver became inseparable, and as they started walking again, they joined hands.*
+*I'd happily explain it", he said, "while I have it so clear in my head, and if I had the time, and if you had the brain.
+But, while I'm on a such a role, how about a Natural History lesson?" and at that point he started to lecture on the life and behaviour of the Jubjub bird.
+He would gladly have talked on the subject for hours, but eventually felt the lesson should end, and thanked the Beaver for being his friend.
+The Beaver replied in kind, and said it had never learned so much in it's whole life as it had just learned then.
+And from that day to this the Butcher and the Beaver became inseparable; and as they started walking again, they held each other's hands.*

-*And such a friendship has never been known before or since.
+*And I have to say, such a strong and loving friendship has never been known before or since.
 And if ever there was any tension between them, they'd just remember that day and all would be well again.*

 __Fit the Sixth.__